sufio/python-pyprince/README.rst

     p.from_file("./input.html", extra_options)

-You can read it to a variable
+You can read it to a variable:

 .. code-block:: python